vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 doctor should always be in the pavilion; on the day when the sun leaves Svātī and enters Viśākhā, horses and elephants to be decked and on them, on sword, umbrella, drum &c. mantras to be recited; the king to ride his horse first and then mount his elephant and should come out from under the torana and accompanied by his army and citizens march to the palace, honour the people and take leave of them; this rite is a śānti and should be performed by kings for prosperity and welfare of horses and elephants; HV II.
 675-680 (from Vi.
 Dh.
 II.
 159 ).
 Vide H. of Dh. vol. III, pp. 230-231 for further details gathered from Kautilya, Br.
 S. chap.
 44, Agni 268.
 16–31 and other sources and also RM (folio 79a and verses 1333-1335 in ABORI vol. 36 p.
 328 ), KR 333-336, SmK 334-341.
 Nirājana is a śānti; vide

-RNP pp. 433-437 ( quoting Visṇudharmottara ).
+RNP pp. 433-437 ( quoting Viṣṇudharmottara ).
 Nilajyesthamon 8th of Śr. when there is Sunday and Jyesthā

 naksatra; sun deity; here the weekday is the most import